-Gala auctions only (item numbers are incidental to Online Auctions)
+For Gala Auctions Only.
+(Item numbers are incidental to Online Auctions.)

 Item numbers are generated when items are initially created.